rhean-propp/game_development/project_001_knights_court/to_do.md

 1. Add character_creation() function.
 2. Create a flashing prompt.
 3. Create an oxygen display for the oxygen puzzle in chapter_01() | Research ncurse library
+4. Use pygame for implimenting GUI, cursor and sound effects.

 ### Long-Term Features
 1. CRT Terminal GUI